iPadOS 16: what you need to know about your next iPad update

 Apple's new Weather app is also coming to iPad, if that's something you care about.

-Collaboration is a big focus, so when you share a document (from certain apps) with your friends or co-workers, you'll now send the actual document, not a copy of it - then you can use FaceTime to work on it with people together.
-It's basically like the Google Suite, but... not by Google.

-A creative app that's coming is Reference Mode, which is meant to keep your iPad screen more color-accurate to other devices which would be useful for color graders - though Apple didn't go into much detail on what this actually does.
+Another new app coming to iPad is Reference Mode, which is designed to keep your iPad's screen colors in sync with those of monitors and other displays, which would be useful for color graders – though Apple didn't go into much detail.

 iPadOS 16 desktop focus